JackScott808/Blackboard-Embedded-PDF-opener/README.md

 # Blackboard-Embedded-PDF-opener

-This is a Chromium based browser extension designed to open embedded PDFs in a new tab on the Blackboard Learn educational website.
+This is a Chromium based browser extension designed to open embedded PDFs in a new tab on the Blackboard Learn educational website (specifically the University of Edinburgh version).

 ## Features